tony20141/tony20141.github.io/projects/project1/project1.md

 In summary, the image shows the network configuration of a Linux machine with IP address 192.168.1.200, subnet mask /26, default gateway 192.168.1.193, and MAC address 00:0C:22:83:79:A3.
 ![](img/012-1.png)

+## Question #23
+Which function does the range of private IPv4 addresses perform?

+**A. allows multiple companies to each use the same addresses without conflicts**
+B. provides a direct connection for hosts from outside of the enterprise network
+C. ensures that NAT is not required to reach the Internet with private range addressing
+D. enables secure communications to the Internet for all external hosts

+## Question #26:
+Understanding the Question: This question tests the fundamental differences in reliability between TCP and UDP.
+Analyzing the Options:
+A. TCP does not guarantee delivery or error checking to ensure that there is no corruption of data, UDP provides message acknowledgement and retransmits data if lost.
+This is incorrect.
+TCP does guarantee delivery and provides error checking, while UDP does not.
+This is incorrect.
+TCP does guarantee delivery and provides error checking, while UDP does not.
+**B. TCP provides flow control to avoid overwhelming a receiver by sending too many packets at once, UDP sends packets to the receiver in a continuous stream without checking.
+This is correct.
+TCP uses windowing for flow control, UDP does not.** This is correct.
+TCP uses windowing for flow control, UDP does not.
+C. TCP is a connectionless protocol that does not provide reliable delivery of data; UDP is a connection-oriented protocol that uses sequencing to provide reliable delivery.
+This is incorrect.
+TCP is connection-oriented and reliable, UDP is connectionless and unreliable.
+D. TCP uses windowing to deliver packets reliably; UDP provides reliable message transfer between hosts by establishing a three-way handshake.
+This is incorrect.
+UDP does not provide reliable message transfer or use a three-way handshake.
+Correct Answer: B

+## Question #27:
+Understanding the Question: This question asks about the differences between fiber optic and copper cabling.
+Analyzing the Options:
+A. A BNC connector is used for fiber connections.
+Incorrect.
+BNC connectors are used for coaxial copper cables.
+BNC connectors are used for coaxial copper cables.
+B. The glass core component is encased in a cladding.
+Correct.
+Fiber optic cables have a glass core surrounded by cladding.
+Correct.
+Fiber optic cables have a glass core surrounded by cladding.
+C. The data can pass through the cladding.
+Incorrect.
+Data (light) passes through the core, not the cladding.
+Incorrect.
+Data (light) passes through the core, not the cladding.
+D. Light is transmitted through the core of the fiber.
+Correct.
+This is how fiber optic cables transmit data.
+Correct.
+This is how fiber optic cables transmit data.
+E. Fiber connects to physical interfaces using RJ-45 connections.
+Incorrect.
+RJ-45 connectors are used for UTP copper cables.
+Fiber uses different connectors (LC, SC, ST, etc.).
+Incorrect.
+RJ-45 connectors are used for UTP copper cables.
+Fiber uses different connectors (LC, SC, ST, etc.).
+Correct Answers: B and D

+## Question #28:
+Understanding the Question: This question asks about how CAPWAP (Control and Provisioning of Wireless Access Points) is used for communication between a lightweight AP and a WLC.
+Analyzing the Options:
+A. The access point must not be connected to the wired network, as it would create a loop: Incorrect.
+APs must be connected to the wired network to reach the WLC.
+B. The access point must be connected to the same switch as the WLC: Incorrect.
+The AP and WLC can be on different switches, as long as they have IP connectivity.
+C. The access point must directly connect to the WLC using a copper cable: Incorrect.
+The connection can be copper or fiber, and doesn't need to be direct.
+D. The access point has the ability to link to any switch in the network, assuming connectivity to the WLC: Correct.
+The AP needs IP connectivity to the WLC, which can be achieved through various switches.
+Correct Answer: D

+## Question #29:
+Understanding the Question: This question asks which IPv6 address block is used for multicast addresses.
+Analyzing the Options:
+A. 2000::/3: Global unicast addresses (one-to-one).
+B. FC00::/7: Unique local addresses (private addresses, one-to-one).
+C. FE80::/10: Link-local addresses (one-to-one, local link only).
+D. FF00::/8: Multicast addresses (one-to-many).
+Correct Answer: D

+## Question #30:
+Understanding the Question: This question asks about the differences in reliability and communication type between TCP and UDP.
+Analyzing the Options:
+A. TCP is reliable and is a connectionless protocol; UDP is not reliable and is a connection-oriented protocol.
+Incorrect.
+TCP is connection-oriented, UDP is connectionless.
+B. TCP is not reliable and is a connectionless protocol; UDP is reliable and is a connection-oriented protocol.
+Incorrect.
+TCP is reliable, UDP is unreliable.
+C. TCP is not reliable and is a connection-oriented protocol; UDP is reliable and is a connectionless protocol.
+Incorrect.
+TCP is reliable, UDP is unreliable.
+D. TCP is reliable and is a connection-oriented protocol; UDP is not reliable and is a connectionless protocol.
+Correct.
+Correct Answer: D

 Here's a detailed summary of Chapters 4-7, focusing on key points for your CCNA exam preparation: